tylerlum/get_a_grip/docs/download.md

 `step-000000399.ckpt` contains the NeRF model weights and `config.yml` contains the NeRF data and model configuration information.

-Note: (TODO) the `config.yml` files store absolute paths used during training.
-These may need to be updated to be used properly.
+Note: The `config.yml` files may store absolute paths depending on the exact parameters used for training.
+When used on a different machine with different paths, these absolute paths may need to be updated to relative paths to be used properly.

 View a NeRF with: